jimjames99/mla_active_duty_status/README.md

 * pdf - a binary string of the Certificate

-Notice that if you try to gt the status of an applicant whose details are not sufficient, you get a 9 response immediately.

 Response times are typically 1.0 - 3.0 seconds.
+This gem does not maintain a persistent connection for multiple requests.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/mla_active_duty_status.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jimjames99/mla_active_duty_status.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License